wlenig/wlenig.github.io/data/blog/transformation-dsl.md

 | Definitional interpreter | 12.11 | 1.0x |
 | Compiled n-times | 15.59 | 0.78x |
 | Compiled once | 9.51 | 1.27x |

+> I also tested using `functools.reduce` in the tuples case, but it was slower than the imperative and recursive versions.

 As I suspected, compiling every time is slower than interpreting, but compiling once is a significant speedup.
 Does it justify the extra complexity?
 At this scale, probably not, but it was a fun exercise nonetheless.